Make your data actionable.

 What’s the chance everyone reaches the destination at the same time?

 You may be thinking, the is analogy, is a silly one.
 So, I’d like to make a suggestion.
 Ask stakeholders to think of a word or phrase to describe your organisation.
 Then ask people to define the word or phrase.

 A real world example.
 Professor Kathy Willis, Director of Science, Kew Gardens (Life Scientific BBC Radio 4, 12/11/2015), asked her staff this very question.
 She got 176 different interpretations of Kew’s mission, (purpose).
 It’s not surprising.
 Humans all develop their own individual understanding (model) of how the world works.
 So it’s only natural for individuals to interpret the same thing differently.
-The problem is when humans need to collaborate individuals need to agree a set of definitions for intentions, if objectives are to be realised.
+The problem is when humans need to collaborate individuals need to agree on a set of definitions for intentions if objectives are to be realised.

-Business intelligence gives you an evidence based insight as to what’s happening across the organisation, for example business architecture, finance, technology, applications, investments, information, goals and strategy.
+Business intelligence gives you an evidence-based insight as to what’s happening across the organisation, for example, business architecture, finance, technology, applications, investments, information, goals and strategy.
 The objective being to deliver business context, (actionable information), which you can use during your expedition to steer stakeholders towards a successful journeys end.

 Think of business intelligence as a GPS system.
 GPS gives you information about traffic, weather, road works, favourable alternative routes, plus recommendation as to your best route.
 BI seeks to provide you with the same information as GPS system.

 BI seeks to gather data across your business then collate and present the information in such a way departments and you are empowered to make the best decisions to reach your desired destination.